DCC for Beginners

 Example of a balloon track using a relay to accomplish the reversing function.
 You don't have to use a relay — you can always use a reverser.

-For more on reversing, see the reversing section in the section on track wiring.
+For much more on reversing and a lot of examples, see the reversing section in the section on track wiring.

 What happens to a train when the power reverses in an automatic reversing section?